tony-zeidan/DreamTeam-Risk-SYSC3110/README.md

 - map.json : map data for the loading of the map instance (only territories and coordinates)
 - game.json : game data for the loading of the game instance (contains players, owned territories, game phase, etc...)

+###TA Notes:
+In order to run this program, you should unzip the deployment folder we sent.
+Then in order for optimal results, navigate to the extracted folder in command line and finally execute the JAR file.
+We have included a testing invalid map that will throw an error when loading.
+To save optimally make sure the extension of the file you are saving is of ".save" and that this is done in the "worlds/saved_games" directory.

 ### How to Use:
 Look at Manual PDF.